Self-doubt can be a bitch.

 Not having experience can also be a double-edged sword.
 We have all heard the cycle of trying to get a job – you need experience but no one will give you the chance to get the experience.

-Many people wouldn’t dream of travelling the world on their own but once they take the plunge and have some experience it becomes much easier.
+Many people wouldn’t dream of traveling the world on their own but once they take the plunge and have some experience it becomes much easier.

 With persistent focused action our attitude to experience and self-doubt changes.